ZhaZhaFon/dvector/README.md

 ---
 ---

+# D-vector

+This is a PyTorch implementation of speaker embedding trained with GE2E loss.
+The original paper about GE2E loss could be found here: [Generalized End-to-End Loss for Speaker Verification](https://arxiv.org/abs/1710.10467)

+### Preprocess training data
 To use the script provided here, you have to organize your raw data in this way:

 - all utterances from a speaker should be put under a directory (**speaker directory**)